 |

 TIM MESSINA, Music Director and woodwinds, studied at the Berklee College of Music and New England Conservatory.
 He also studied privately with clarinet virtuoso Eddie Daniels and saxophonist George Coleman.
 In addition, he had the good fortune to work with Dizzy Gillespie.
 Tim has recorded with Tony Bennett, Prince, U2 and Bob Dylan, various film soundtracks and has played in the pit orchestras for numerous shows on Broadway including Cabaret, Grease, Guys and Dolls, Dream Girls and Sophisticated Ladies.
-Tim currently tours with the Brian Setzer Orchestra and many other artists. |
+Tim currently tours with the Brian Setzer Orchestra as sax soloist and musical director. |

 JOE ROTONDI,

 pianist, began studying piano with his father, Joe Rotondi, Sr., at age five.
-A Grammy Award winner, he has toured internationally and with many Latin jazz greats: Tito Puente, Arturo Sandoval, Poncho Sanchez, Paquito D’Rivera, Alex Acuna, Nestor Torres and with renowned Salsa artists Celia Cruz, Israel “Cachao” Lopez and Giovanni Hidalgo.
+A Grammy Award winner, he has toured internationally and with many Latin jazz greats: Tito Puente, Arturo Sandoval, Poncho Sanchez, Paquito D’Rivera, Alex Acuna, Nestor Torres and with renowned Salsa artists Celia Cruz, Israel Cachao Lopez and Giovanni Hidalgo.
 Joe was the regular pianist on the Paul Rodriguez TV show.
 He has performed with Doc Severinsen and with pop acts, Jose Feliciano, Vikki Carr, and Ricky Martin.
 His recording credits include CD’s with Herb Alpert, master congero Francisco Aguabella, Tolu, KLON Latin Jazz All stars, Latin jazz violinist Susie Hansen and Pete Escovedo.
 Joe recorded two albums with the famous Mexican composer, Armando Manzanero, is featured on Linda Ronstadt’s Grammy Award winning album, Frenesi, and can be heard on the soundtracks of Dirty Dancing and Mambo Kings. |

 CHRIS BLONDAL,